Cimy-wang/ASPCNet_HSIC/README.md

 We have relased the code of Adaptive Spatial Pattern Capsule Network (ASPCNet) algorithm, And the paper has been submitted to *NEUROCOMPUTING*.

 However, part of code in *util.py* involves internal projects, so it has not been published.
-If necessary, please contact us. e-mail: wangjp29@mail2.sysu.edu.cn
+If necessary, please contact us. e-mail: jinping_wang@foxmail.com or wangjp29@mail2.sysu.edu.cn

 This project has been verified in